Florida Fishing License Information

 If you are visiting Naples, Marco Island or the Everglades City area, you will most likely need to obtain a Florida saltwater or freshwater fishing license, depending on what type of fishing you are interested in.
 Short-term visitor licenses are available.

-You do not need a license to fish from Naples Pier, since the City of Naples maintains a blanket license for the pier.
-If you are fishing from the beach next to the pier or anywhere from land, or if you are out in a private boat, you must have a Florida fishing license.
+You do not need a license to fish from Naples Pier since the City of Naples maintains a blanket license for the pier.
+However, while fishing from the beach next to the pier or anywhere from land, you must have a Florida fishing license if you are out in a private boat.

-You may purchase a non-resident recreational fishing license good for three days ($17), seven days ($30) or for one year ($47) at GoOutdoorsFlorida.com or by calling 1-888-FISH-FLORIDA (347-4356).
-You may also purchase licenses in person at any Collier County tax collector's office or at Walmart, Sunshine Ace Hardware and other bait-and-tackle shop locations.
+You may purchase a non-resident recreational fishing license good for three days ($17), seven days ($30), or one year ($47) at GoOutdoorsFlorida.com or by calling 1-888-FISH-FLORIDA (347-4356).
+You may also purchase licenses in person at any Collier County tax collector's office, Walmart, Sunshine Ace Hardware, and other bait-and-tackle shop locations.